Hillside Engineering: Reconstruction, 2019–2024

 In early January 2022, the ACT Party obtained documents under the Official Information Act 1982 showing that KiwiRail officials had expressed concerns about the Government's NZ$85 million budget allocation to reopen the Hillside workshop in Dunedin; estimating that it would cost between NZ$305 and 400 million to properly equip the factory.
-KiwiRail had recommended allocating NZ$771 million from the budget for the National Land Transport Fund to be spent on rail, NZ$197.9 million in capital for resilience and a further $1.27billion for new rolling stock and mechanical depots.
+KiwiRail had recommended allocating NZ$771 million from the budget for the National Land Transport Fund to be spent on rail, NZ$197.9 million in capital for resilience and a further $1.27 billion for new rolling stock and mechanical depots.
 The Government had reduced these bids by about NZ$800million.
 In addition, KiwiRail estimated that it would have to import 780 wagons during the two year period when Hillside Engineering was being rebuilt.
 While the ACT Party's transport spokesperson Simon Court claimed the Hillside project was unsound and based on political expediency, Transport Minister Wood and State Owned Enterprises Minister Clark claimed that the Hillside factory would bring good, high-paying engineering jobs back to Dunedin after the previous National Government shut it down.

+In mid-August 2022, Newshub reported that KiwiRail had altered the design of Hillside Workshops due to increasing cost pressures.
+According to a document obtained by Newshub, the assembly facility's benefit cost ratio was reduced from an already low 0.22 to 0.2.
+By 2022, the New Zealand Government had allocated NZ$105 million to the Hillside workshop redevelopment programme including NZ$20 million from the Provincial Growth Fund and NZ$85 million form the 2024 New Zealand budget.

+By early September 2023, two back shunts had been installed at the back of the facility.
+These tracks will be used to move locomotives, rail wagons and carriages around the facility.
+They are expected to be completed by the end of 2023.

+By February 2024, KiwiRail regional manager Alan Hill confirmed significant progress in the redevelopment of the workshops, which were expected to be completed by mid-2024.
+90% of the demolition material had been recycled.
+The redevelopment was funded with nearly NZ$20 million from the Sixth Labour Government's Provincial Growth Fund in 2019, NZ$85 million from the 2021 New Zealand budget to fund upgrades and wagon assembly, and NZ$23 million in government investment to replace ageing locomotives and wagons.
+These investments included a multi-purpose 5,500 sqm workshop with 21 work stations, cranes, jets and a new rail yard layout with fully electric shunt engines.